Loading

 Additional Needs

 If your child has additional needs you may have different feelings about your child starting secondary school.
 While the basic needs of all 10/11 year olds will be the same, you will know if extra support is needed.
-Talk to the SENCO about extra planning and moving up days.
+Talk to the SENDCo about extra planning and moving up days.

 Speak to your child’s new school about their plans to help your child settle.
 Tell them what your child struggles with and what helps.
 You could ask: